Star Wars: Episode VII – The Force Awakens

-“An Island Far, Far Away” – Filming for Star Wars: Episode VII – The Force Awakens has taken place on a remote Irish Island under a veil of secrecy, on a remote windswept island off the coast of south-west Ireland.
+In 2014 there was great excitement in Kerry as Star Wars: Episode VII – The Force Awakens came to the Kingdom.
+Filming was on a remote Irish Island, under a veil of secrecy, off the coast of south-west Ireland.
 Skellig Michael (or Great Skellig) is the larger of the two Skellig Islands located 11.6 km west of the Iveragh Peninsula in Co.Kerry, Ireland.
-A Christian monastery was founded on the island at some point between the 6th and 8th century and remained continuously occupied until its abandonment in the late 12th century.
-The remains of the monastery, along with the island itself, became a Unesco World Heritage Site in 1996.
+A Christian monastery was founded on the island between the 6th and 8th century and remained occupied until the late 12th century.
+The remains of the monastery, along with the island itself, became a UNESCO World Heritage Site in 1996.

-The island was closed to the public as the crew for the seventeenth instalment of this franchise descended to film the JJ Abrams-directed blockbuster.
-Hundreds of sci-fi fans flocked to the sleepy village of Portmagee to catch a glimpse of the Star Wars cast.
-Filming of this new Star Wars franchise is expected to bring “hundreds of thousands” of extra tourists to Ireland, with many new flight routes to Ireland announced by airlines.
+The island was closed to the public as the crew to film the JJ Abrams-directed blockbuster.
+Hundreds of sci-fi fans flocked to the village of Portmagee to catch a glimpse of the Star Wars cast.
+Filming of these Star Wars episodes is expected to bring “hundreds of thousands” of extra tourists to Ireland.

 Star Wars: Episode VII – The Force Awakens is not the first movie to be shot on the landscapes of Kerry so we have listed some here just to give you a feel for what awaits you in Ireland on a holiday with Ireland Walk Hike Bike.

 John Borman’s fantasy based on King Arthur’s rise to power was filmed entirely in Derrynane, County Kerry.
 Boorman’s interpretation tells the story of the magical sword Excalibur from when it is first embedded in a rock by the evil Uther Pendragon (Gabriel Byrne).
 Other major stars include Liam Neeson, Patrick Stewart, and Helen Mirren.
 Director of photography Alex Thomson even got an Oscar nomination.
-See these locations on the Ring of Kerry 8 Day Guided Walk.
+See these locations on the Kerry Way Self Guided Walk.

 This is a great feel-good romance about Irish peasants forced to immigrate to the United States in the 19th century.
 Tom Cruise, Nicole Kidman, and director Ron Howard scattered Hollywood gold dust in Dingle once again when they arrived to recreate a Famine-era village in Dunquin, on the Dingle Peninsula.
 See this location on the 10 Day Dingle Peninsula Self Guided Hike.